Peter Pocklington: Conjecture

 In April 2012, investigators with the Arizona Corporation Commission alleged Pocklington and an associate, John McNeil, had engaged in securities fraud related to Crystal Pistol Resources LLC and Liberty Bell Resources 1, LLC.
 Pocklington vigorously denied the allegations, insisted he and McNeil had done nothing wrong, and that investors in the mining venture were not being misled.
 The geologists associated with the project were, according to the mining company newsletter, also vigorously defending their data.
 Those geologists "boast impeccable reputations and have been conscientious and thorough in their testing", Pocklington wrote in a letter to the Edmonton Journal.
 "We do not tell our investors anything their data is not telling us."

-On June 4, 2013, a decision rendered by the Arizona Corporations Commission ordered the respondents to pay the commission $5,149,316, and an administrative penalty for $100,000.
+On June 4, 2013, a decision rendered by the Arizona Corporations Commission ordered the respondents to pay the commission of $5,149,316 and an administrative penalty of $100,000.
 The Commission would disburse the funds on a pro-rata basis to investors.
 A statement by Pocklington's company was included in Canadian media accounts, which stated “the allegations of wrongdoing ... have been laid to rest” with the commission’s decision.
 "We have done nothing wrong," Pocklington said in the release.
 "We have worked diligently and honestly with all of our investors and have been conscientious in guiding the company through the necessary regulatory frameworks.
 We are committed to raising capital in accordance with existing rules and regulations."
 He added that any errors were "born of inexperience and naivete, not malice or avarice", and were quickly rectified.

 On December 6, 2013, a report by the CBC stated that the $5,149,316 fine remains unpaid.